Frequently Asked Questions

 Our program aims to train a diverse group of residents to become outstanding primary care clinicians who are willing and capable of caring for all members of our community.
 Having two tracks allows our residents to choose the clinical experiences and patient populations that best fit their career goals.

-5. What are the main differences between the Olive View/Santa Clarita track and the Santa Monica/VA West Los Angeles track?
+5. What are the main differences between the Olive View/Santa Clarita track and the VA/Santa Monica track?

 The tracks are more similar than they are different.
 The primary differences between tracks are the continuity clinic sites and patient populations.